NIGMS Office of Communications and Public Liaison301-496-7301

 “I am excited to join NIGMS and the GDB division and look forward to working with the program staff and the extramural community to stimulate outstanding science that expands our knowledge of molecular mechanisms and developmental and cellular pathways,” said Zuk.

-To arrange an interview with Dorit Zuk, Ph.D., contact the NIGMS Office of Communications and Public Liaison at 301-496-7301 or
+To arrange an interview with Dorit Zuk, Ph.D., contact the NIGMS Office of Communications and Public Liaison at 301-496-7301 or through our contact form.

 This page last reviewed on